 Clinical application of Ghee in

-The Ghee was commonly known as ghritam in vedic period.
-In ancient period, people were using ghee for various purposes - as food product and also as therapeutic aspect, unfortunately today people are not having this therapeutic knowledge of this gift of nature and on the other hand due to improper knowledge people are having fear and myths for its consumption.
+Ghee was commonly known as ghritam in the vedic period.
+In ancient times, people were using ghee for various purposes - as food product and also as therapeutic agent, unfortunately today people are not having this therapeutic knowledge of this gift of nature and on the other hand due to improper knowledge people are having fear and myths for its consumption.

 Ghee is a yellowish white fatty substance, obtained from the milk of mammals.
 Ayurveda considers Milk of eight kind of mammals safe for human beings, viz, cow, buffalo, goat, sheep, camel, elephant, mare and woman.
 Ghee can be prepared from this eight kind of milk are also safe for human.
 In normal condition, cow's milk ghee is considered to be the best for human consumption.